 - There is no aggregate data available for benchmarking absence-oriented employer results for companies that are self-administered (not to be confused with those that are self-insured!).

 Many of us enjoy benchmarking tools such as those offered by IBI because there are lots of ways to slice and dice the data for comparative purposes.
 But remember, the context is FML, Disability and Workers Comp data provided by third-party administrators.
 To my knowledge, there is no repository of absence-oriented data for employers that manage leaves, and often disabilities, in-house.

 It’s true, many insurers and TPAs use ClaimVantage software to provide absence-and claims-management services to their customers.
 But we also have employers and prospective customers whose interest in our AbsenceDirect and Integrated solutions includes a hyper-focus on efficiency and administrative automation.
 Is it possible that an employer could out-perform the claims-handling professionals in certain metrics?
 The answer is YES!

 Cloud-based absence management systems easily allow integration with HRIS systems like payroll, which makes administrative coordination a breeze.
 There’s no retroactive “true-up” necessary after pay-cycles or an employee’s return to work.
 Thus, the workflow of concurrent administrative processes happen effortlessly, decisions are made more quickly, and claims-turnaround becomes an impressive metric.

 We are fortunate to have several notable employers that are soon to begin implementation here at ClaimVantage.
 It’s my goal to recruit one or two of them to pilot an Analytics project, which will require no effort at all – We’ll build a handful of reports to mirror the most popular reports provided by IBI allowing these employers to seamlessly benchmark their results against the industry standard.

-To learn more about how to integrate ClaimVantage software solutions into your existing set-up, download the whitepaper below.
+To learn more about how to integrate ClaimVantage software solutions into your existing set-up, download this guide.